Updated: Nov 8

 Magnitude: 10.25, 8.9 & 10.2

-The famous Leo Triplet group of galaxies consists of 2 Messier objects (M65 and M66) as well as NGC 3628, also known as the "Hamburger Galaxy" due to its shape.
+The famous Leo Triplet is a group of galaxies consisting of 2 Messier objects (M65 and M66) as well as NGC 3628, also known as the "Hamburger Galaxy" due to its shape.
 They are located in the constellation of Leo (obviously), not far from Ursa Major and Virgo.

 Constellation: Canes Venatici

 There is no need to explain why this beauty is named after a flower.
-This is the kind of galaxy you take a picture of and print it out for your girlfriend for Valentine's Day.
+This is the kind of galaxy you take a picture of and print to gift your loved one for Valentine's Day.

 Did you know?